-Before moving a computer equipped with a hard disk drive, do one of the following, and make sure that the power button is off or is blinking:
+Before moving a computer equipped with a hard disk drive or hybrid drive, do one of the following:

-- Turn it off.
+- · Turn it off.

 - Put it in sleep mode.

-- Put it in hibernation mode.
+- · Put it in hibernation mode.

-This will help to prevent damage to the computer, and possible loss of data.
+This helps to prevent damage to the computer, and possible loss of data.